Qubo embedding

 solver = QuboSolver(instance, blade_config)

-geometry = solver.embedding()
+register = solver.embedding()

 Greedy embedder parametrization¶

-with a number of traps at least equal to the number of variables in the QUBO:
+We do the same using the greedy embedding method, using a triangular lattice layout on a DigitalAnalogDevice with a number of greedy_traps at least equal to the number of variables in the QUBO:

-greedy_settings = EmbeddingConfig(embedding_method="greedy", layout_greedy_embedder="triangular", traps=instance.size)
+greedy_settings = EmbeddingConfig(embedding_method="greedy", greedy_layout="triangular", greedy_traps=instance.size)

 greedy_config = SolverConfig.from_kwargs(